buchsbau13/IPPR-GettingSmart/CreatedWidgetsSource/ol3-map-widget/README.md

 OpenLayers Map Widget
 ======================

 Map viewer widget using OpenLayers.
-It can receive Layers or Point of Interest data and display them on the map.
+It can receive Point of Interest data and display them on the map in different ways.

 Build
 -----